core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 The Group Manager is responsible for performing the following tasks:

 * Creating and managing OSCORE groups.
-This includes the assignment of a Group ID to every newly created group, as well as ensuring uniqueness of Group IDs within the set of its OSCORE groups.
+This includes the assignment of a Gid to every newly created group, as well as ensuring uniqueness of Gids within the set of its OSCORE groups.

 * Defining policies for authorizing the joining of its OSCORE groups.
 Such policies can be enforced by a third party, which is in a trust relation with the Group Manager and enforces join policies on behalf of the Group Manager.